sashadmitrieva96/whiteboard/README.md

 This will generate a .js file which you can then run with node!

 ### Step 3
-You: "I've made some changes to whiteboard's source code but it doesn't seem like the it's working!"
+You: "I've made some changes to whiteboard's source code but it doesn't seem like it's working!"

-~~Yeah, so....the way we get our fancy "whiteboard KILLMEPLEASE.wb" shell command is by linking whiteboard.js to a location on our path, which allows us to use it like any other shell command.
-MAIN POINT: You gotta re-link it after every change.
-You probably only kind of know what that means, because I barely understand it.~~
+Yeah, so the way we get our fancy "whiteboard hola.wb" shell command is by linking whiteboard.js to a location on our path, which allows us to use it like any other shell command.
+BEFORE we found out about 'npm link', we had to run 'npm install -g' to link the path each time we made an edit; 'npm link' keeps it linked for easy development!

-(lmao google ftw)

-~~Node let's us easily do it like this:~~
 Just run npm link, you only gotta do it once:
 ```
-// npm install -g <------ just kidding don't use this
 npm link
 ```
 AWESOME!
 Now you can make contributions to whiteboard.

 Thanks for watching.
-Please like, comment, and subscribe for more!
+Please watch, star, and fork for more!
 This is @woomfy signing off!

 ### Grammar
 #### Macrosyntax